neurobagel/documentation/docs/infrastructure.md

 If you have defined a custom `NB_GRAPH_DB` name in the `.env` file, make sure to create a database with a matching name.
-By default the Neurobagel API will query a graph database with a name of `test_data`.
+By default the Neurobagel API will query a graph database named `test_data`.

 === "GraphDB"